 - I never owe anything.
 The IRS always sends me money.

 - Chances are you are having too much money withheld from each of your paychecks.
-You can correct this by claiming at least another allowance on the W-4 form that you file with your employer.
+You can correct this by claiming additional deductions on the W-4 form that you file with your employer.
 This will mean that less income tax will be withheld.
 That way, you may owe money to the IRS at the end of the year, which means you can refuse payment.